TamatiB/ml_fairness/README.md

-Note: If you cannot render the notebook, copy paste url into
+Note: If you cannot render the notebook, copy paste url into nb viewer https://nbviewer.jupyter.org/

 # Machine learning Fairness
-https://nbviewer.jupyter.org/

 The aim of this page is to:
 - Become aware of human unfairness that can inadvertently be reproduced by ML algorithms.